dongle-space/dongle-token-polygon/README.md

-# NotionToken-dev-Ropsten
+# Dongle Token

-This is a test for Notion token(NTN) based on ERC-20.
+This is a code for the Dongle Token contract based on ERC-20.